suryaspandey/CandyCrushCloneAssignment/README.md

 ### Gameplay

-- Click on candies to create matches.
+- Click on a group of three or more candies of the same type to burst the candies
-- Forming consecutive matches of three or more candies increases the score.
+- 1 point is earned for each candy burst within the cluster
-- Achieve the target score within the time limit to win the game.
+- Achieve the target score within the time limit to win the game
-- If the time limit is reached without reaching the target score, the game is lost.
+- If the time limit is reached without reaching the target score, the game is lost

 ### Technologies Used

 - React
-- Redux (for state management)
+- Redux
 - HTML, CSS
 - JavaScript